Table of Contents

 - Medications.
 Eye drops can reduce swelling, ease pain, and help tissues to heal.

 If your injury is severe, your doctor might ask you to enter the hospital for around-the-clock care.
-If things don't get better, you may need surgery.
+If things do not get better, you may need surgery.
 Otherwise, your doctor will monitor your healing in a series of appointments.

 Infections Can Make Your Eyes Bleed